geopython/pygeoapi/docs/source/configuration.rst

 -----------------
 pygeoapi in compliance with `OGC API - Features - Part 4: Simple Transactions <http://docs.opengeospatial.org/DRAFTS/20-002.html>`_ supports create, update, replace and delete operations.
 A collection resource supporting data transactions will have POST, PATCH, PUT and DELETE HTTP verbs in its RESTful API.

 Data transaction support is optional and is disabled by default.
-It can be enabled for a collection in ``extensions`` under the collection in the pygeoapi config file.
+It can be enabled for a provider of type feature under ``extensions`` in the pygeoapi config file.

 The pygeoapi configuration file ``pygeoapi-data-transaction-config.yml`` includes an example for enabling transaction support in ``obs`` sample dataset:

 .. code-block:: yaml

   resources:
     obs:
       type: collection
+      providers:
+        - type: feature
           extensions:
             - type: transaction
               enabled: true

 Summary
 -------